Literary Studies (LTST) 605

-Literary Studies 605 is a recommended course in the Masters of Arts—Integrated Studies Literary Studies specialization.
+Literary Studies 605 is a recommended course in the Masters of Arts—Interdisciplinary Studies Literary Studies specialization.
 The course is designed to prepare students for graduate work in literature by applying theoretical questions and issues to texts.
 This course looks a several topics: canon formation, genre, literary style, post-colonialism, literary representation, gender, discourse, modernism and postmodernism.
 Works are from the English-speaking world or in English translation and will enable students to pursue comparative study.

 The objectives of LTST 605 are to:

 - review our understanding of literature, creative writing, and discourse.

 - examine the study of literature in an interdisciplinary context.

 - examine common literary terms such as canon, genre, structure and interpretation.

 - review our understanding of literary theory.